nuxt/docs/en/api/configuration-render.md

 See [etag](https://www.npmjs.com/package/etag) docs for possible options.

-You can specify your own hash function by specifying `etag.hash`:
+You can use your own hash function by specifying `etag.hash`:

 `nuxt.config.js`
 ```js